-Educational environment includes the support system of physical surrounding, equipment and human resource that helps to motivate engagement towards acquiring knowledge and learning.
+Background: Educational environment includes the support system of physical surrounding, equipment and human resource that helps to motivate engagement towards acquiring knowledge and learning.
 Assessment of student's perception on educational environment provides opportunities for improving learning experiences.

-The ever increasing innovations in medical field and the growing diversity of students as well as medical courses have led to proportionate increase in demand to evaluate educational environment.
-The current study aims to compare the perception of the learning environment at two public sector tertiary care hospitals in different cities of Pakistan using a standardized validated tool, PHEEM.
+Aim: To compare the perception of the learning environment at two public sector tertiary care hospitals in different cities of Pakistan using a standardized validated tool, PHEEM.

 Methodology: In this cross sectional study, using 40 statement PHEEM Validated questionnaire, radiology residents of FCPS, MCPS, FRCR and MD working at two public sector teaching hospitals were included.
 The study was conducted in months of August and September 2021 with non-purposive convenience sampling technique.
 The individual perception scores by residents were calculated.
 The means, standard deviation and standard error of mean were calculated for individual domains as well as global scores and then compared in the two different hospitals, different levels in years of residency and both genders.
-A p-value of ≤0.05 was taken as significant.
+A p-value of $\leq 0.05$ was taken as significant.